selegra/library_diy/README.md

 ### Specifying the button content

-You can configure what text you want in your buttons.
+You can configure the text so the buttons read whatever is most useful for your needs.
 Just create a .txt file in the same directory as this README.
-Type each button text on a separate line of the file.
+Type each button's text on a separate line of the .txt file.

 For example, consider a file named `some_buttons.txt` that contains